Block outgoing network access for a single user from my server using iptables

-Iptables has a special module called owner, which is attempts to match various characteristics of the packet creator, for locally generated packets.
-It is valid in the INPUT, OUTPUT and POSTROUTING chains, however in the INPUT chain only TCP and UDP packets can be matched.
+Iptables has a special module called owner (ipt_owner), which is attempts to match various characteristics of the packet creator, for locally generated packets.
+It is valid in the OUTPUT and POSTROUTING chains.

 This is quite useful if you like to block a user within your Linux server to have network access then you can use owner module to match user and block all outgoing traffic for that user.
 For example, user oracle can connect to oracle database server (using ssh) but not allowed to all outgoing traffic.
 On other hand user, admin should allow to connect outside network to download updates from RHN or Oracle site.
 This is nifty module and I use extensively to restrict outgoing access to certain users.